Why is my mattress hurting my back? Experts share warning signs and how to fix it

 Is sleeping on a soft mattress good for you?

-Dr. Kevin Lees cautions that 'Soft mattresses may lack the support needed to keep the spine and pelvis in a neutral position.
+Chiropractor Dr. Kevin Lees cautions that 'soft mattresses may lack the support needed to keep the spine and pelvis in a neutral position.
 If the mattress doesn't fully support the person, they may sink too far in certain areas, which can lead to back and hip pain.'
 Dr. Kevin says that back and stomach sleepers should steer clear of soft mattresses, but side sleepers might appreciate the contouring comfort of a medium-soft mattress.

 Are hybrid mattresses good for back pain?

 Sleep psychiatrist Dr. Chester Wu thinks so.
-He says that 'The core of supportive metal coils can help to maintain proper spinal alignment during sleep, while the memory foam comfort layer should take some pressure off your joints.'
+He says that 'the core of supportive metal coils can help to maintain proper spinal alignment during sleep, while the memory foam comfort layer should take some pressure off your joints.'

 Sign up to the Homes & Gardens newsletter